pachyderm/rfcs/0002-compatibility-server.md

 3) The bucket contains a separate `ide` directory which contains a similar mapping for pachyderm core -> IDE versions.

-When we release, we'd push compatibility files to this bucket.

 When a user runs `pachctl deploy dash` or `pachctl deploy ide`, we'd find the appropriate file in `https://compatibility.pachyderm.com/dash` and `https://compatibility.pachyderm.com/ide` respectively, rather than via `raw.githubusercontent.com` as per usual.

+This design should be more easily extensible along two fronts:

-In the future, if our compatibility needs get more complex, we'd have the flexibility of swapping out the static content stored on the object store with a custom server.
+1) Should our compatibility needs get more complex, we have the flexibility of swapping out statically hosted content with a custom server.
+2) As the need for future compatibility matrices must be maintained, we won't pollute the core repo with more directories that cannot be moved or changed.

+### Releasing

+Currently, we determine compatible versions of dash at release time: a script is called that stores the result in `etc/compatibility/<pach core version>`.
+That same process would be maintained, but instead of storing it in the aforementioned path, all releases subsequent to this RFC's implementation would instead upload that same file to the compatibility bucket.
+Likewise with the IDE.

 ## How We Teach This